 We arrange and clean up the object from which we want to get a CAD 3D file.
 It is then manually scanned.
 Reverse engineering is possible with all types of parts, big or small.

-Once the digitalization of the object is done, we have a very precise and true to the original 3D point cloud.
-We then analyze the point cloud to eliminate the noise and to smooth the dots.
+Once the object is digitized, we have very precise point clouds that are true to the original 3D item.
+We then analyze the various point clouds to eliminate the noise and to smooth the surfaces.

-The point cloud is converted into a polygonal mesh.
-At this point, the 3D mesh can be used as it is for 3D printing, but the prototype will have the same defects as the original object.
+The point clouds are converted into a polygonal mesh.
+At this point, the 3D mesh is ready to use for 3D printing, but this prototype will have the same defects as the original object.

-The last step produces with the polygonal mesh a parametric part in CAO 3D.
+The last step produces a parametric part in CAO 3D using the polygonal mesh from the previous operation.
 Geometric curves are generated before creating surfaces that will fit the shape of the mesh.

-- Replicate a part without its manufacturing or use defects
+- Replicate a part without its manufacturing defects

 - Recreate a model without its CAD files

-- Analyse or improve properties of a product
+- Analyse or improve the properties of a product

 - Recreate a part in a different material